g-clef/rpi-k8s-cluster/GITOPS_GUIDE.md

 - **Username**: `admin`
 - **Password**: Set in `secrets.yaml` as `argocd_admin_password` (default: "change-me")

+**Note**: ArgoCD is automatically installed during the K3s server deployment via the `firstboot-ops.service`, not through a separate ArgoCD role.
+The `argocd_apps` role then configures the applications and access.

 ### Required Secrets Configuration

 Before deploying applications, configure these secrets in your `secrets.yaml`: